For judging in 2022 we ask judges to consider the following:

-Are the questions in the nomination form answered correctly?
+Are the questions in the entry form answered correctly?

 When asked for metrics, are they supplied?

-Do you have an understanding of the business from their nomination alone or is it assumed you are meant to know who they are?
+Do you have an understanding of the business from their entry alone or is it assumed you are meant to know who they are?

 Was the space provided for answers utilised?

 We ask you to check how mobile optimised and fast the websites are using the following tools: